Geomatics (GEM) Program

 ABET Accreditation

-The Bachelor's degree program in Geomatics has been accredited by the Applied and Natural Science Accreditation Commission of ABET, the global accreditor of college and university programs in applied and natural science, computing, engineering, and engineering technology.
+The Bachelor degree program in Geomatics is accredited by the Applied and Natural Science Accreditation Commission of ABET under the commission's General Criteria and Program Criteria for Surveying, Geomatics, and Similarly Named Programs.

 ABET accreditation assures that programs meet standards to produce graduates ready to enter critical technical fields that are leading the way in innovation and emerging technologies, and anticipating the welfare and safety needs of the public.